Subscribe for our FREE 30 minute meals book!

 Lastly, if you want more recipes straight to your inbox, be sure to subscribe to my email list.
 As always, tag me on instagram if you make this recipe so I can see your creation!
 Don’t forget to leave a comment and rating if you enjoy this recipe!

 Easy, delicious, and made with simple ingredients, these vegan oatmeal chocolate chip cookies are a gluten free treat!
 The best thing about them?!
-They pass as breakfast, snack, and a dessert!
+They pass as breakfast, snack and a dessert!

-Prep Time: 5 minutes
+Prep: 5 minutes mins

-Cook Time: 15 minutes
+Cook: 15 minutes mins

-Total Time: 20 minutes
+Total: 20 minutes mins

 Ingredients